AncientJames/VortexParts/README.md

 * Two 6mm x 225mm carbon fibre rods hold the panels rigidly to the core
 * The core holds a Raspberry Pi 4, a Hub75 interface (similar to [this](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/adapter)) and a photointerrupter for synchronisation
-* The top bearing is a hefty 6015.
-It's large enough for a Pi to fit through
+* 6015 bearing at the top (large enough for a Pi to fit through)
-* The bottom bearing is a 6804
+* 6804 bearing at the bottom
 * The slip ring is from a car alternator - parts ASL9013 and ABH6004S
-* Power supply is a Mean Well LRS-100-12
+* Mean Well LRS-100-12 power supply
-* Motor is a YM2776
+* YM2776 motor
+* A bunch of M4 nuts and bolts

 There are two options for the control dial.
 The fancy version uses a Raspberry Pi Pico W, an accelerometer, another a rotary encoder and a